p1

 Visitors from France

 Chief Steve Roos exchanges police patches with retired French Officer Jean Francois Aguilar during their visit to Idaho Falls on Thursday.
 Mr. Aguilar's wife, Claudine, and son, Anthony, joined in on the exchange too.
+Post by Joelyn Hansen There's something to say about unexpected visitors – whether they’d be friendly or not so friendly– to the IFPD that can change an ordinary work day to

 Read more